Moose Hill Farm Share (CSA)

 - Providing fresh, organic produce to the greater community, giving back to those who are in need.

 The Wards brothers are responsible for all of the cultivation of the land and planting of the crops on our 17 acres and Moose Hill oversees the management, harvesting, and distribution of the crops.

 A share in the height of summer may include lettuce, radish, broccoli, heirloom tomatoes, plum tomatoes, sweet peppers, hot peppers, eggplant, sweet corn, melons, squash, and potatoes.
 As the season progresses, we also offer pick-your-own opportunities at distribution time.
 These include beans, peas, flowers, cherry tomatoes, and even popcorn!
 Check out our Harvest Schedule (download above) to better understand the variety and distribution of the crops grown in a typical year.

-In addition, each year we partner with other local farmers to offer our shareholders non-certified, free range eggs, courtesy of Brambly Farms in Norfolk or fresh fish from Cape Ann Fresh Catch out of Gloucester.
+In addition, each year we partner with other local farmers to offer our shareholders non-certified eggs from free-running chickens, courtesy of Chip-In Farm in Bedford or fresh fish from Cape Ann Fresh Catch out of Gloucester.